rango527/kp-innerdoor/README.md

 ## About Export

-Running the export script will clear out any existing `dist` folder, then create a folder structure of `dist/components`.
+Running the export script will clear any existing `dist` folder, then create a folder structure of `dist/components`.

 Individual Pug components will be output into their own subfolders, for example: